paulourbano-com/dask-client/README.md

 # dask-client
-Simple project to test the connection of a dask client to a remote cluster
+Simple project to test the connection of a dask client to a remote cluster.